jay-tux/jws/README.md

 `/usr/local/etc/jws/jws.jcf` (or `%APPDATA/jws/jws.jcf` on Windows), so I recommend copying the default config file (`config/jws.jcf`) to one of those locations.
 *This is the easy configuration guide, for a more in-depth guide, see [In-depth Configuration](../../blob/master/advanced.md)*
 *For the guide on templating, see [JWS Templates](../../blob/master/templates.md)*
+*For the guide on the builtin control panel, see [JWS Default Control Panel](../../blob/master/cpanel.md)*

 ### Some Configuration variables
 *If the config file looks like gibberish to you, take a look at [Reading the Configuration File](../../blob/master/jcf.md)*